 Ceramics is one of those crafts that has come full circle.
-A costly one at that, but one that teaches you valuable life skills—perseverance, patience and determination.
-One of those skills you always say you want to learn but never do; oh, to be a mud manipulator and eat from plates that you created with your bare hands.
+It teaches you valuable life skills—perseverance, patience and determination.
+And it's one of those skills you always say you want to learn but never do; oh, to be a mud manipulator and eat from plates that you created with your bare hands.

 Norton & Norton